Wondering how to spend 2 weeks in Argentina? This itinerary will help you hit the highlights and get the most out of your visit.

 What to do in Iguazú Falls

-When you arrive in the afternoon, head straight out to the Argentine side of Iguazú Falls.
+Alternatively, spend the next full day wandering through the park.
 There’s a series of well-maintained catwalks that get you up close to the thunderous waterfalls.
-You can do it yourself or book a guided tour that includes a boat ride that zips right under the waterfalls – it’s wild fun and you will get drenched!
-It’s definitely something you’ll remember from your 2 weeks in Argentina!
+Make sure you book a guided tour that includes a boat ride that zips right under the waterfalls – it’s wild fun and you will get drenched!

 Where to stay in Iguazú Falls